 I recall being astounded by the total pandemonium.
 Give up, lady!
 Just throw down the food and zip yourself into that tent!

-A dozen years later I had three sons and that nature film streams live in my kitchen every day.
+Flag forward a dozen years later I have three sons and that nature film streams live in my kitchen every day.
 It’s a feral situation!
 Veteran mothers of sons may not be surprised, but even having grownup with three brothers who talked about poop at every single meal, my kids are able to take the shenanigans to a new level.

 I am trying to socialize my little wildlings.
 Using a napkin, eating with utensils, not shoveling food two-fisted into their mouths, and not having a full tantrum when non-preferred food items are offered.